 - enables patients to return to their normal function faster, and

 - reduces the incidence of nonunion (improper healing) and malunion (healing in improper position) of fractured bones.

 The implants are made from stainless steel and titanium, which are durable and strong.
 In the case of joint replacement, these implants can also be made of cobalt and chrome alloy.
-The Implant material is compatible with the body and rarely cause an allergic reaction.
+The Implant material is compatible with the body and rarely causes an allergic reaction.

 Plates hold the broken pieces of bone together and work as an internal splint.
 Screws are used to fix it to the bone.
 After healing of the bone is complete, Plates may be left in place or may be removed.